-The Masters Program in Health Promotion Sciences offers:
+The Doctoral and Masters Program in Health Promotion Sciences offer:

 - Individualized Programs of Study

 - Opportunities for Expanded Roles in the health care industry, academics and public and private sector.

 Research experience advances health promotion science through culminating projects and dissemination of new knowledge through scientific meetings and publications.
 Graduates of our Program are employed in leadership, research, and clinical positions in health promotion, public health, health care, worksite and research settings.
 We encourage you to visit the faculty websites to gain more information regarding possible research topics.

 Program of Study - PhD in Health Promotion Science

 The four-year PhD in Health Promotion Sciences is an advanced, applied and research-oriented degree based on synergy between major areas—behavioral and environmental change interventions, diet and physical activity across the lifespan, genetics/diagnostics and statistical modeling sciences—to promote health and prevent diseases in a variety of settings and for diverse individuals.
 Doctoral students in this program acquire the knowledge and skills to advance our understanding of the role of behavioral, social and environmental influences in chronic diseases and conditions and to apply the principles and practices of health promotion and health behavior to create innovative solutions for current and emerging health challenges.